Sheida-Ebrahimi/Sheida-Ebrahimi/README.md

 # 💫 About Me:
 Hi there, I'm a second-year Computer Science student at Ontario Tech University with a passion for software development.
 I specialize in Python, C++, and Java, and have hands-on experience in data analysis using NumPy and Pandas libraries.
-Additionally, I've worked with Spring Boot to create web applications, and I'm currently exploring web development through personal projects.
+Additionally, I've worked with Spring Boot to create web applications, and I'm currently exploring web development through some personal projects.

 I'm familiar with Git and version control systems, and I possess a strong foundation in computer architecture, algorithms, and data structures.
 As an aspiring software developer, I'm constantly seeking opportunities to improve my skills, and I'm actively searching for co-op opportunities to gain practical experience.